Car Audio Grounding Guide - How to Get a Better Amp Ground

 1. Choose a strong chassis location close to the amplifier.

-2. Remove paint, coating, rust, or glue from the contact area.
+2. Remove paint, coating, rust, glue, or sound deadener from the contact area.

 3. Use the correct size ring terminal.